ff6347/prototyping-machines/video-prototypes/Mikronerv – Sujing & Nina/index.md

 ## Story

-- Women sits in a chair and reads a book; stomac rumbling
-- goes to the fridge; gets bag with cheese straw
-- places food in front of microwave; scans food; bad ranking – permission denied
-- woman is already a bit annoyed by disobedience
-- 2 try: goes to the fridge; gets bag with doughnut
-- places food in front of microwave; scans food; bad ranking – permission denied
-- woman really annoyed by disobedience
-- gets vegetables out of fridge, slams them on the table
-- scans food; good ranking – permission granted; door opens
-- woman has idea
-- places unhealthy food in the opened mikrowave & starts programm
-- waiting until finished
-- annoying sound
+A jung woman is hungry and wants to prepare some food with the microwave.
+She places a cheese straw in front of the microwave to scan it.
+The microwave displays a bad noutritional factor and denies to reheat it.
+The woman is disappointed and tries to warm up some other food, this time it is a doughnut.
+The microwave denies permission ones again and the woman is outraged.
+She gets herself some vegetables and slams them onto the desk in front of the microwave.
+The micorwave scans the food; this time it classifies it as nourishing and grants permission: the door opens.
+The woman has an idea: she tricks the microwave by placing the unhealthy cheese straw inside the opened microwave and starts the programm.
+The microwave proceeds to warm up the food.

 ## Realisation